Introduction & Theoretical Underpinnings

 This book was created as a response to emerging discussions with online faculty and program directors about what is possible in teaching and learning online beyond using just text-based instructional media.

 The context of these discussions has been within my collaborative work as the Rich Media Specialist and an Instructional Designer at Granite State College since 2011.
 I have worked in the design, development, and formative revision of fully online courses in undergraduate and graduate degree programs and in facilitating faculty professional development programs.
 I have also taught fully online courses for General Education, Program level, and Capstone undergraduate courses since 2012.

 I recognized in my own teaching and in my instructional design discussions with faculty that there was an opportunity to promote a vision of what we do as online educators that separates us from the conventions of face-to-face (F2F) education.
 We teach differently than F2F instructors, encounter different challenges, and draw upon different skills to achieve our educational goals.
 Teaching online isn’t an offshoot of F2F teaching–it is an entirely different species of teaching.

 Teaching online isn’t an offshoot of F2F teaching – it is an entirely different species of teaching.

 Much has been written about what is possible in teaching in traditional F2F education.
-In contrast, the answers to the question of What is possible in teaching online? has only just begun to proliferate within the community of practice.
+In contrast, the answers to the question of What is possible in teaching online? have only just begun to proliferate within the community of practice.
 For this discussion to grow, however, two significant obstacles need to be overcome: one is a cultural barrier; the other is a relatively large gap in the body of evidence-based practice for teaching online as a profession.
 Teaching online, as we understand it today, simply has not been around as long as F2F traditions.